jianmin-chen/blog/_posts/2021-03-07-book-review-~-the-$100-startup.markdown

 * offering a range of options for a product or service, a.k.a upselling
 * making your product or services available as a subscription service

-More ideas are presented in the book, such as meeasuring metrics to increase traffic, encouraging referrals, and so on.
+More ideas are presented in the book, such as measuring metrics to increase traffic, encouraging referrals, and so on.

 "But What if I Fail?" happens to be the last chapter in the book.
-It's encouraging, and the main point of it is that even if you fail, you can get up again; just don't live someone else's life.
+It's encouraging, and the main point of it is that even if you fail, you can get up again; just don't live a life that's not your own.

 ## My Thoughts
 I enjoyed this book a lot.
 I actually read it a couple of times over and over again to really get into my head the ideas presented in the book - it's jam packed with information and while it does miss out on some information(as every book is likely to do), it's a very useful and inspiring book that I'll be sure to come back to.